LCR-BCCRC/lcr-modules/docs/source/for_users.rst

       nice snakemake --dry-run --use-conda --cores <cores> _<star>_all _<manta>_all

 10. If you feel comfortable with the above steps, consider reading through the :ref:`advanced-usage`.
-For example, you can set :ref:`module-specific-sample-tables` if you want to run your module on a specific set of samples.
-Another advanced feature is :ref:`conditional-module-behaviour-user`, which you can use to set different input file paths for different sequencing data types (*e.g.* ``genome`` and ``mrna``).
+For example, you can use :ref:`conditional-module-behaviour-user` to set different input file paths for different sequencing data types (*e.g.* ``genome`` and ``mrna``).

 .. _running-the-demo-project:

 Running the Demo Project
 ========================

-To be completed.
+Before running the `Demo Project`_, you will need to download the `Test Data`_, which is composed of exome and RNA sequencing data for a follicular lymphoma case.
+Specifically, the tumour sample has both exome and RNA data, whereas the normal sample only has exome data.
+We acknowledge the Texas Cancer Research Biobank, Baylor College of Medicine Human Genome Sequencing Center, and the study participants for graciously providing these open-access data.
+These data are described in more detail in the following paper. **Important:** Before downloading the data, you must first read and agree to the terms laid out in the `Test Data README`_, which is a requirement for redistributing the data.

-..
-Update scratch_directory or symlink
+   Becnel, L. B. et al. An open access pilot freely sharing cancer genomic data from participants in Texas.
+Sci.
+Data 3:160010 doi: 10.1038/sdata.2016.10 (2016).

-   You can omit the ``--dry-run`` option if you first replace the placeholders in ``demo/data/`` with the actual `Test Data`_.
+Once the `Test Data`_ is downloaded, you will need to update the placeholders in ``demo/data/`` with the downloaded files (or symbolic links to the files).
+At that point, you can technically run the `Demo Snakefile`_ by omitting the ``--dry-run`` option from the command in the :ref:`getting-started-user` instructions, but you might want to update the value set in ``demo/config.yaml`` under ``scratch_directory`` to an space where you can readily store large intermediate files (*e.g.* a directory without snapshots or backups).

 .. _reference-files-workflow: